What is Salvage Value?

 - Assigned arbitrary salvage values to assets that previously did not possess salvage value

-This was done in an attempt to meet predetermined earnings targets.
+The fraud was perpetrated in an attempt to meet predetermined earnings targets.
 In 1998, the company restated its earnings by $1.7 billion – the largest restatement in history.

 Thank you for reading this accounting guide to salvage value.
 CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification, designed to transform anyone into a world-class financial analyst.